Gas and electricity standing charges explained

 You’ll see two main charges on your energy bill:

-Unit rate – the cost you agreed with your energy supplier for each kilowatt hour (kWh) of gas or electricity you use, which could be fixed or variable.
+The cost you agreed with your energy supplier for each kilowatt hour (kWh) of gas or electricity you use, which could be fixed or variable.

 How much is the standing charge for electricity and gas?